-The world recently witnessed the power of equanimity as we held our collective breath, waiting for the 12 boys and their coach – trapped deep in a cave in Thailand – to be rescued.
+The world witnessed the power of equanimity as we held our collective breath, waiting for 12 boys and their coach – trapped deep in a cave in Thailand – to be rescued.
 It’s difficult to imagine how a 25 year old managed to keep himself and twelve boys, ages 11-16, calm and hopeful for such an extended period of time while facing such dire circumstances.

 We now know that he spent over a decade as a monk, steeped in the tradition of mindfulness and meditation.
 I am sure he never imagined his practice would be such an integral part of this heroic mission.
 Yet, with oxygen as a limited resource and a very real chance of life-threatening panic, he meditated with the boys.
 Surely, mindfulness played an important part in this story’s successful outcome.

 Anxiety and fear could have easily taken hold and panic would likely have ensued.
 Instead, through the practice of mindfulness they were able to stay in the present moment and initiate the relaxation response, the antidote to the stress response.
 This quite possibly was the difference between a tragic outcome and the amazing rescue the entire world is celebrating.